 That said, the proverbial “47 page Production Release Checklist” is neither mythical nor a good idea.
-In fact, because they the impression of consistency without actually providing any support, long checklists are dangerous.
+In fact, because they give the impression of consistency without actually providing any support to achieve it, long checklists are dangerous.

-Good checklists are short, and cover the essentials.
+Good checklists are short, concise, accurate, and cover the essentials.
 A good checklist should fit on one page - without printing on the back - and be straightforward to follow.

 The key to taking a long and tedious checklist and reducing it to something sane is to simplify, simplify, simplify.
 One of the most effective techniques is to introduce automation.

 Automated processes will do the same thing every time, can (should!) be tested in advance, and greatly reduce the opportunity for error.